PeterMakus/SeisMIC/_sources/modules/correlate/correlator.rst.txt

 The Correlator Object
 ---------------------

-The Object governing the actual computation is :class:`~seismic.correlate.correlate.Correlator`.
+The Object governing the actual computation is :py:class:`~seismic.correlate.correlate.Correlator`.
 It takes only two input arguments and the most important is the dictionary / yml file that we created in `the preceding step <./get_started.html#download-data>`_.
-The second input argument is the :class:`~seismic.trace_data.waveform.Store_Client` we used to `download <../trace_data/waveform.html#download-data>`_ our data.
+The second input argument is the :py:class:`~seismic.trace_data.waveform.Store_Client` we used to `download <../trace_data/waveform.html#download-data>`_ our data.

 As Computing Ambient Noise Correlations is computationally very expensive, **SeisMIC** can be used in conjuction with MPI (e.g., openMPI) to enable processing with several cores or on HPCs.